markr155/adminDash/README.md

         images to used

 6. Things to do
-    Sidebar/navbar should be hyperlinks <a>
+    Sidebar/navbar should be hyperlinks <a>, icons via icon library